End qualified immunity in Florida

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states, "any individual within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the United States Constitution or the State Constitution is liable to the party injured for legal and equitable relief or any other proper redress."
+Yes, section 1 of the bill states, "any individual within the jurisdiction thereof to the **deprivation of any rights, privileges, or immunities secured by the United States Constitution or the State Constitution** is **liable to the party injured for legal and equitable relief** or any other proper redress."

 • Ends monetary caps on all public liability amounts